Foso/Jetpack-Compose-Playground/docs/general/getting_started.md

 # Project Setup

 ## Android Studio
-To use Jetpack Compose you need to use at least a [version >= Android Studio Arctic Fox Canary 7](https://developer.android.com/studio/preview)
+To use Jetpack Compose you need to use at least a [version >= Android Studio Arctic Fox ](https://developer.android.com/studio/preview)

 ## Gradle Dependencies